sandstorm-io/sandstorm/docs/administering/for-work.md

 - Log into your Sandstorm server as an administrator.

-- Make sure you have enabled [Sandstorm for Work on your server](#enabling-sandstorm-for-work).

 - Click **Admin panel** within your Sandstorm server; this should take you to `/admin`.

 - Under "Configuration", click on "Identity providers"; this should take you to `/admin/identity`.